bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 ---
 Greg: 00:00:00

-With any ANYPREVOUT, I don’t want to champion it right now from an activation perspective.
+With `ANYPREVOUT`, I don’t want to champion it right now from an activation perspective.
 I think the community is pretty split right now on what to do, but we can build the knowledge and build up the tooling.

 Murch: 00:00:18